 Prove you've got the soft skills IT professionals need

-Developing soft skills for IT graduate jobs
+Why you need soft skills for IT graduate jobs

-Many IT graduate schemes call for soft skills and commercial awareness just as much – or more – than technical understanding, particularly for business-focused roles such as consulting.
 Technical graduates can find themselves up against arts or social science graduates for such roles and can sometimes miss out due to less well developed soft skills.
 If you need to build your confidence in giving presentations or teamwork, for example, consider taking an active role in a club or society where you can develop these.

 Below is a round-up of key skills that are required for almost all IT graduate schemes.

 IT systems are only relevant in a business context so IT professionals need the ability to communicate well with people at all levels in an organisation, from help desk assistants and PC end users to company directors.
 It’s important to be able to listen and understand, as well as explain technology at an appropriate level for the audience.
-In client-focusing roles IT professionals must also communicate clearly with clients to understand and define system requirements.
+In client-focused roles IT professionals must also communicate clearly with clients to understand and define system requirements.

 Demonstrate your graduate communication skills by: